hyperledger/firefly/docs/reference/types/_includes/subscription_description.md

 different sets of server-side filtering for events.
 You can then request FireFly to deliver events for both subscriptions over the same WebSocket (if you are using the WebSocket transport).
-However, delivery order is not assured between two subscription.
+However, delivery order is not assured between two subscriptions.

 ### Subscriptions and workload balancing